 Physical therapists use a variety of modalities to help strengthen, relax, and heal muscles.
-Below are a few of the treatment modalities physical therapists used daily in their practice.
+Here are a few of the treatment modalities available at Vermont Sports Medicine Center

 Vermont Sports Medicine Center offers patients individualized pool sessions, providing guidance and instruction throughout your session.
 Proper posture and form are emphasized to maximize the benefits of the aquatic environment.
 The buoyancy of the water reduces loading across joints to allow exercise that would otherwise be too difficult on land.
 The warmth and pressure of the water may further assist with pain relief, decrease swelling and increase ease of movement.